 Shaw undertook further study at UCD (1933–6); in 1934 he produced a highly praised edition of the Old Irish text Aisling Oengusso.
 During his studies at UCD he regularly presented papers to the Irish-language student society Cumann Liteardha na Gaeilge and taught at the Irish-language summer college in Ballingeary, Co.
 Cork.
 He studied theology at the Jesuit faculty in Milltown Park, Dublin (1936–40), where he was ordained priest on 31 July 1939.
 He was allowed to substitute a long retreat for tertianship studies because of his ill health, and became a professed Jesuit on 24 December 1945.
 From autumn 1940 until his death Shaw lived in the Jesuit community at 35 Lower Leeson Street, Dublin, of which he was superior (1945–51); he annually constructed the Christmas crib in its chapel.
 He was also a consultor of the Irish Jesuit province (1947–53).

 Shaw initially expected to spend some years on research after ordination.
 In March 1941, however, he was appointed professor of early and mediaeval Irish at UCD in succession to Bergin through the influence of D. A. Binchy (qv), and held this post for the remainder of his life.
-Later in 1941 he was appointed to the board of the Institute for Advanced Studies, and in 1942 was elected MRIA.
+Later in 1941 he was appointed to the board of the Institute for Advanced Studies, and in 1942 was elected member of the Royal Irish Academy (MRIA).
 Shaw was a painstaking teacher, and assisted foreign students with evening tuition, often in their own languages.
 His sense of humour and combative argumentation brightened his lectures and survives in such published remarks as his dismissal of the wilder theories of the archaeologist R. A. S. Macalister (qv) regarding cross-cultural parallels: 'The swastika in Dublin is associated with laundrying [a reference to the well-known Swastika Laundry].
 Therefore the Nazi movement is the cult of hygiene and Hitler is a soap-and-water god!'
-(Studies (June 1935), 320).
+(Studies, June 1935, 320).

 Shaw's devotion to teaching, combined with his poor health, meant that his research interests (mediaeval Irish medical tracts, whose significance in pioneering a simplified Irish free from the inflated rhetoric of the bardic schools he held to be greatly undervalued; ancient Irish clothing, houses and social life generally; the history of Celtic scholarship) found expression only in occasional publications, including articles and book reviews, in the Jesuit journal Studies and similar outlets.
 Shaw remarked that whenever he set about reducing his collection of typewritten transcripts of medieval medical texts to coherence he had to go to hospital.